-CHEOK KIM CHEE MACS 00139 Secretary
+CHEOK KIM CHEE MACS 00139

+Secretary

-Kuala Lumpur 27 February 2015
+Kuala Lumpur 25 February 2016

-Members Entitled to Attend Thirteenth Annual General Meeting
+Members Entitled to Attend Fourteenth Annual General Meeting

-For the purpose of determining a member who shall be entitled to attend this Thirteenth Annual General Meeting, the Company shall be requesting Bursa Malaysia Depository Sdn.
-Bhd. in accordance with Article 60 of the Company's Articles of Association and Section 34(1) of the Securities Industry (Central Depositories) Act 1991, to issue a General Meeting Record of Depositors as at 19 March 2015.
-Only a depositor whose name appears on the Record of Depositors as at 19 March 2015 shall be entitled to attend the said meeting or appoint proxies to attend and/or vote on his/her hehalf.
+For the purpose of determining a member who shall be entitled to attend this Fourteenth Annual General Meeting, the Company shall be requesting Bursa Malaysia Depository Sdn.
+Bhd. in accordance with Article 60 of the Company's Articles of Association and Section 34(1) of the Securities Industry (Central Depositories) Act 1991, to issue a General Meeting Record of Depositors as at 15 March 2016.
+Only a depositor whose name appears on the Record of Depostors as at 15 March 2016 shall be entitled to attend the said meeting or appoint proxies to attend and/or vote on his/her hehalf.

-Annual Report 2014
+Annual Report 2015

-The Company issues to shareholders its Annual Repot 2014 in CD-ROM.
-A full version of the Annual Repot in print form shall be provided ro shareholders within four (4) market days from the date of receipt of the written request.
-Shareholders who wish to receive the full version of the Annual Report 2014 in printed form kindly send the duly completed form to the Company's registered office at D12, Tingkat 1, Plaza Pekeliling, No.2, Jalan Tun Razak, 50400 Kuala Lumpur or fax to 03-40423422 or email to bss.corporateservices@gmail.
+The Company issues to shareholders its Annual Report 2015 in CD-ROM.
+A full version of the Annual Report in print form shall be provided to shareholders within four (4) market days from the date of receipt of the written request.
+Shareholders who wish to receive the full version of the Annual Report 2015 in printed form kindly send the duly completed form to the Company's registered office at D12, Tingkat 1, Plaza Pekeliling, No.2, Jalan Tun Razak, 50400 Kuala Lumpur or fax to 03-40423422 or email to bss.corporateservices@gmail. com.